-- Heat the sauce-pan over medium heat (~5 out of 10) and then the grapeseed oil.
+- Heat the sauce-pan over medium heat (~5 out of 10) and then the olive oil.

-- Once the grapeseed oil is hot, add the rice/quinoa and salt and mix it around for 2-3 minutes.
+- Once the olive oil is hot, add the rice/quinoa, salt, and mix for 2-3 minutes.

 - Add the water, then increase the heat to high (~9 out of 10) and boil until the level of the water is equal to the level of the rice.